helizac/jump-point-search/readme.md

 # Jump Point Search Implementation

-This repository is a corner pass-through Python implementation of Jump Point Search Algorithm on Flask website.
-You can try out by running <b>main.py</b>
+This repository is a Python implementation of Jump Point Search Algorithm on Flask website.
+Note: For this repository, Jump Point Search Algorithm is implemented in a corner pass-through version.
+And taken advancing each unit costs 1, advancing diagonals costs 2^(1/2).

 <div align="center">
     <img src="https://user-images.githubusercontent.com/54884571/210841925-b975b88a-8177-4aa4-b7e1-6457aeb13480.gif" height="56"/>